 Would You Benefit from the S7K Stand Alone Putter?

-This club is highly rated by both ourselves and the many golfers that use it on the greens but would it suit your golf game and is it a viable golf putting option for 2022?
+This club is highly rated by both ourselves and the many golfers that use it on the greens but would it suit your golf game, and is it a viable golf putting option for 2023?

-After all, it’s not natural to stand up a putter behind a ball to check the line.
+After all, standing up a putter behind a ball is not natural to check the line.

 You can also use this club to eliminate other nagging parts of your putting game that you think might be letting you down.